jlu-ilr-hydro/odmf/odmf/static/media/help/import/lab.md

 - repeated imports of the same format
 - files contain data for multiple sites

+!!! alert alert-info "Table of contents"
+    [TOC]

 Analysis carried out in a lab usually result in Excel files with a somewhat encoded sample name with multiple values per sample.
 If multiple values for the same dataset and the same time exist, this method is building the mean value
 The samples in one batch can origin from multiple sites.
 Such files can be described with `.labimport` file.
 This import is ment for rather small datafiles, like a couple of hundred rows, as it is rather slow.

-The `.labimport` file consists of two main parts: The decription of the **file format** eg. how to interprete the file as a table and the decription of the meaning of each column.
+The `.labimport` file consists of two main parts:
+1. The decription of the **file format** eg. how to interprete the file as a table
+2. the decription of each column.
 For each value in the table a fitting dataset **must** exist.
 Creating a `.labimport` file is difficult and should be mentored by a person with programming experience.

 ## File format